 - Prepaid occupancy fee payment

 When you buy a new condo, built to your specifications from floor plans, your property first closes when you occupy the unit, but you do not become an owner until the building registers with the city, which may take about six months.
-During this time, you pay occupancy fees to the developer, which includes simple interest in your purchase price, estimated monthly tax, and monthly condo fees.
+During this time, you pay occupancy fees to the developer, which include simple interest in your purchase price, estimated monthly tax, and monthly condo fees.

 Call Me For Insights On Condo Purchase And Ownership